Africa trial questions shock treatment for children

 It involves injecting a large volume of fluid rapidly, through a drip, and is used widely in Europe and the US.

 But researchers say it could be linked to additional deaths of children with severe infections like malaria.

-They called for a rethink of UN World Health Organization guidelines that recommend the "fluid bolus" treatment.'Not safe'
+They called for a rethink of UN World Health Organization guidelines that recommend the "fluid bolus" treatment.